What is Legionnaires disease?

 - Have your air-conditioning system, hot tubs, or water tanks cleaned regularly.

 - If you have a humidifier, follow the instructions on how to keep it clean.

-- If you use a nebulizer, use sterile (clean) water for it.
-Follow the instructions on how to use and keep your nebulizer clean.
-A nebulizer is a special device which gives breathing medicines in a mist form.
+- If you use a nebulizer, follow the instructions on how to use and keep your nebulizer clean.

 - You have chills, shaking, or fever.

 - You have very dry skin, dry mouth and tongue, or feel very thirsty.

 - You have questions or concerns about your condition or care.

 When should I seek immediate care or call 911?

 - You cannot stop vomiting.

 - You feel dizzy, or have problems thinking clearly and remembering things.